What is the statute of limitation for personal injury?

 Some documents your lawyer may use to prove that your pain and suffering exist include: Medical bills.
 Medical records.
 Medical prognosis.
 Expert testimony.
 Pictures of your injuries.
 Psychiatric records.

-What is the statute of limitations in Tennessee for collection of a debt?
+What is the statute of limitations in Michigan for credit card debt?